narasimha3679/accounting/PRODUCTION_SETUP.md

 - Use the Supabase dashboard metrics for database performance, auth activity, and storage usage.
 - Set up alerts for approaching plan limits (row count, bandwidth, etc.).
-- Regularly review Supabase advisories (`supabase projects list --advisory` via CLI) for security recommendations.
+- Regularly review Supabase advisories using `mcp_supabase_get_advisors` in Cursor for security recommendations.

 With Supabase handling the backend, deployment focuses solely on serving the React bundle and keeping the environment variables in sync with your Supabase project.
 Happy shipping!